 Mosquito-transmitted Disease Prevention

 Mosquitoes can be more than a nuisance; they can carry diseases, including chikungunya, West Nile virus, La Crosse encephalitis, dengue and Zika.
+At this time, mosquitoes in Tennessee are not transmitting Zika, which has been associated with birth defects.
 The best way to prevent diseases spread by mosquitoes is to protect yourself and your family from mosquito bites.
 When traveling outside the U.S., it’s also important to be aware of the diseases impacting the region(s) you’re visiting, including those spread by mosquitoes, and take steps to prevent bites.
 For more information about taking care of your health before traveling, click here.